Adaptive user interfaces in systems targeting chronic disease: a systematic literature review: RQ 3 : What are the adaptive mechanisms used in generating the AUI?

 \section{RQ\textsubscript{3}: What are the adaptive mechanisms used in generating the AUI?}

-In this section, we shift our focus to the \textbf{\emph{adaptive mechanism}} which covers two key components of the AUI: the \emph{adaptive strategy} and the \emph{adaptation actor}.
-The type of adaptive strategy chosen in an application reveals the key feature aspects that researchers want to extract from a given type of application.
-Thus, we aim to empirically determine if certain adaptive strategies pair with specific applications.
-We also examined the role of users during the adaptation process in conjunction with different applications.
-Specifically, our goal was to create a taxonomy of different adaptive strategies and determine if there is a correlation between adaptive strategies, adaptation actors, and different applications.
+In this section, we focus on the \textbf{\emph{adaptive mechanism}} covering two key components of the AUI: the \emph{adaptive strategy} and the \emph{adaptation actor}.
+Our objective is to empirically establish whether specific adaptive strategies are commonly associated with particular application types.
+Furthermore, we explore the involvement of users during the adaptation process and aimed to develop a taxonomy that encompasses different adaptive strategies, their correlation with adaptation actors, and their association with different applications.